Cumberland River Fishing Experience

 I researched the section of the river we were headed.
 I gathered up my poles and reels and met Bob at his park in Corydon.
 It felt great finally getting together with a group of anglers and just fishing and hanging out.
 This was something I did in Alaska.
 I even had a group of old-timers that I fly fished with every summer.
 They came from Minnesota, Massachusetts, and South Dakota, and other parts unknown.
 We all had fun creating memories and experiencing our passion for fishing and that is what the trip to the Cumberland was.
 You can read about one of those anglers from Alaska The Lifelong Angler.
 It ties in well to this story and I didn’t realize it until I read it again myself.
 I wrote the story around 2005.

-The mood was set from the start when Dean Shadley showed up with his home-built custom boat.
+One of the anglers in the group brought his beautiful home-built custom boat.
 It was a small boat and obviously meant for fly fishing.
 It brought back memories of a canoe I fly fished from in Alaska.
 Those memories of fly fishing with my friends.
 It left me wishing I would have had time to find all my fly fishing gear.
-My fly gear has been packed away for several years.
 The boat was a work of art really and I wanted one myself.

 I talked with Dean about how he built it and I knew from looking at that boat that these guys were passionate anglers.
 I knew it was going to be a good trip.
 In the end, I was glad to be in Bob’s flats boat because of the size of the river.
 Dean made it upriver to some skinnier water where they could wade fish and caught a few trout and had a great day.
 They managed some trout and Bob and I enjoyed the stories and photos that evening at the cabin.